 There are many different metrics you can use as a barometer.
 For instance, you could look at employee satisfaction surveys and feedback, and employee retention, or simply keep track of how many DIBs events you’ve held or supported.
 It’s sometimes difficult to put these evaluation methods in place, so you could start with something easy, like counting the number of employee resource groups you’ve established over the course of a year.

 Once you decide what you’ll be measuring, you also need to figure out how to maintain success or adjust your strategy if needed.
-To do this, make sure you’re having regular check-ins and debriefs with your team to look into what’s working and what’s not, and what insights you’ve gained along the way.
+To do this, make sure you’re having regular check-ins and debriefs with your team to investigate what’s working and what’s not, and what insights you’ve gained along the way.

 Having clear data collection practices for your DIBs program will not only allow for a better overall assessment but also ensure more buy-in as your plan continues to develop.